pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 before the second message would print after 5 seconds.

 **Note** ⸺ A Pybricks program ends when the last block completes.
+Movement and sound stops.
 In Scratch, it keeps running even after all blocks complete.
 {: .notice}

 # Start programs with the hub button